Formation of black widows through ultra-compact X-ray binaries with He star companions: Results

 During the pre-evaporation stage, the binaries evolve into persistent UCXBs once the NSs accrete material from the He star companions through the inner Lagrangian point (see Wang et al. 2021).
 The binary reaches the minimum orbital period as the rapid shrinking of the orbital separation due to the angular momentum loss induced by the GW radiation.
 At this stage, the companion star decreases its mass to $\sim0.24\,\rm M_\odot$, and the helium burning at the center of the He star begins to fade gradually.
 It is worth noting that the He stars gradually reach a mildly degenerate state when the binaries experience the minimum orbital period (see Fig.\,6 in Wang et al. 2021).
 After about 38.70\,Myr, the mass-transfer rate decreases to $\sim 5 \times 10^{-10}\,\rm M_\odot \rm yr^{-1}$, resulting in the thermal-viscous instability of accretion disks.
 At this moment, the NS increases its mass to $1.56\,\rm M_\odot$ and spins up to become a MSP, causing the companion star to be evaporated by the pulsar radiation.
 Meanwhile, the orbital period increases to $27.08$\,min, and the companion mass decreases to $0.053\,\rm M_\odot$ (see Table 1).

-During the evaporation stage, the binary orbits gradually widen, and the evaporation wind would increase the mass-loss rate of companion (see the red dashed line in Fig.\,1a).
+During the evaporation stage, the binary orbits gradually widen, and the evaporation wind would increase the mass-loss rate of companion (see the red dashed line in Figs\,$1-3$).
 The accretion process stops once the pulsar radiation turns on, since the radiation pressure would drive away the transferred material near the inner Lagrangian point (e.g. Kluzniak et al. 1988; Burderi et al. 2001).
-The $f$-value will affect the evolution of the binary system when the evaporation process begins.
-Figs\,$1-3$ also show the binary ages when the mass of He star decreases to $0.01\,\rm M_\odot$ and $0.001\,\rm M_\odot$, respectively.
+The $f$-value will affect the evolutionary track of the binary system when the evaporation process begins.
 We note that the He star mass will decrease faster and the binary orbits widen more quickly as the $f$-value increases, owing to the more efficient evaporation.
-Additionally, the binary age would not exceed the Hubble time when the companion reaches the planetary-mass ($\sim0.001\,\rm M_\odot$).
+In addition, Figs\,$1-3$ represent the binary ages when the mass of He star decreases to $0.01\,\rm M_\odot$ and $0.001\,\rm M_\odot$, respectively.
+The binary age would not exceed the Hubble time when the companion mass reaches the planetary-mass ($\sim0.001\,\rm M_\odot$).